-

 The replacement cartridges for the Zevo Flying Insect Trap come in multi-packs.
 Once the cartridge is full, you pull it out and discard it: no residue, no messy cleanup, and no leaky mess.

 The lowest cost option is the four-pack, which, at the time of publication, works out to $3.65 per replacement cartridge.
-All in all, that’s not a bad price to pay for dealing with an annoying problem like house flies efficiently.
+All in all, that’s not a bad price to pay for dealing with an annoying problem, especially when it comes to house flies.

 What we don’t like